atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 |Numpy|numpy.random.uniform|60.4|
 |C++|`normal_distribution<double>` -O3|31.0|

-So more than 60x speedup over the R an dpython versions on a four core laptop and about 30x for C++.
+So more than 60x speedup over the R and python versions on a four core laptop and about 30x for C++.

 ## Future work